How to Avoid Roller Marks When Painting a Ceiling

 Personal favourite, Smart Matt by leyland

-Use Tikkurila anti reflex 2 and you won’t have any issues.
+Use Tikkurila anti reflex 2 and you won’t have any issues with roller marks when painting a ceiling.

 Good even placement application of paint on the roller.